 Achievement of goals

-Managers don’t just help set organizational goals but goals of employees.
+Managers don’t just help set organizational goals but the goals of employees.
 They encourage employees to use their skills and abilities to achieve these goals.
 This way, the employer and employees both prosper.

 Good management fosters creativity in processes, ideas, and thoughts.
 After all, creativity is the key to survival and success in the modern world.